rpdasilva/print-html-element/README.md

-# Print HTML Element v0.3.4
+# Print HTML Element

 Prints the HTML of a provided element.

-Forked from [jQuery.printElement](https://github.com/erikzaadi/jQueryPlugins/tree/master/jQuery.printElement) to remove jQuery dependency.
+Originally forked from [jQuery.printElement](https://github.com/erikzaadi/jQueryPlugins/tree/master/jQuery.printElement) to remove jQuery dependency.

 This fork removes some features while adding others (IE8 support is also removed for now).
 More features will be added as needed or requested.
 PR's welcome.